Hit and Run Accidents

 Economic damages include any medical treatment, medical expenses, other medical bills, lost wages, lost future income, or any other monetary costs related to the injuries you sustained after an accident.

 Non-economic damages include any costs related to the emotional pain and emotional trauma you endured after an accident.
 It is often difficult to quantify pain and suffering.
-However, our lawyers here at Ward Law have years of experience handling these types of cases.
+However, our lawyers here at Ward Law have years of experience handling these cases.
 We can help you determine whether the settlement offer you receive is fair.

 How will I know if my insurance settlement offer is fair after a hit-and-run accident in Kissimmee?